dbgate/dbgate.github.io/_docs/env-variables.md

 # Environment variables
 Configuration via environment variables could be used in docker containers, also when using [npm package dbgate-serve](https://www.npmjs.com/package/dbgate-serve).
 NPM package supports .env files.

+## Premium vs Community edition
+Community (FOSS) edition uses only configuration from environment variables listed below.
+Premium edition uses database storage for settings with [administration UI](/features/administration.html), only few basic settings are configured with env variables.

+## Premium edition configuration
+These variables are available only in Premium edition.
+  * STORAGE_SERVER - database server (host name) for storage database
+  * STORAGE_USER - database user
+  * STORAGE_PASSWORD - database password
+  * STORAGE_PORT - database port
+  * STORAGE_DATABASE - storage database name
+  * STORAGE_ENGINE - engine used for storage database, eg  mysql@dbgate-plugin-mysql
+  * ADMIN_PASSWORD - password for administrator.
+Administration is available on URL https://dbgate_url/?page=admin
+  * DBGATE_LICENSE - license key for DbGate.
+Please contact sales@dbgate.eu for trial license.

+The following variables are available in both Community and Premium edition.
+However, in Premium edition, prefered way is to use storage database and use administration UI for configuration.

 ## Web & permission configuration
 * WEB_ROOT - if you need to run DbGate in virtual subdirectory (eg. for value /dbadmin , dbgate will be accessible on localhost:3000/dbadmin )
 * LOGIN , PASSWORD - credentials for accessing web app